 Overall Elevation Analysis

 So we're back to a reasonable-minds-disagree conclusion.
-The min/max elevations of the 2018 and 2019/2022 courses are identical.
+The min/max elevations of the original 2018 and 2019-2023 courses are identical.
 The gain/loss is slightly inflated in 2019/2020.
 However, most of that loss (downhill) for 2018 was in the first half and most of the gain (uphill) in the second half.
-In 2019/2020, there is more balance.
-Which is crazy when you think that 10–11 miles of the race are the same!
+In 2019-2023 versions, there is more balance, which is crazy when you think that 10–11 miles of the race are the same!
 That 2–3-mile shift makes all the difference.